- Why lab services?

 When will the result be ready?

-A typical test result will be reported to your doctor within 24 hours, although sometimes some tests take up to a week or longer for additional consultations.
+A typical test result will be reported within 24 hours, although sometimes some more complex tests or tests that require reflexing can take up to a week or longer for additional consultations.

 How can I find out my test result?